 Westerton Arms and the bar of the Bridge of Allan Brewery are the only real ale venues.

-Adamo bar has a thin bar area with some seating at near end.
+Adamo bar is now closed has a thin bar area with some seating at near end.
 Nice and shiny it is still a pleasant place for a pint.

 Have a half here

 The Rising Sun is a nice local black beamed bar.
 Small serving area to left with darts etc with a large lounge area to the right.